mohamed-alwakiel/survey-web-app/README.md

 #### Backend
 1. Clone the project
 2. Go to the project root directory
-3. Run `composer install`
+3. Run `composer install` or `composer update`
 4. Create database
 5. Copy `.env.example` into `.env` file and adjust parameters
+6. Update your DataBase parameters.
+If you want to use Mysql, make sure you have mysql server up and running.
+If you want to use sqlite:

+    you can just delete all DataBase parameters except DB_CONNECTION and set its value to sqlite Then create file database/database.sqlite

+7. Run `php artisan key:generate --ansi`
+8. Run `php artisan migrate`
-6. Run `php artisan serve` to start the project at http://localhost:8000
+7. Run `php artisan serve` to start the project at http://localhost:8000

 #### Frontend
 1. Navigate to `vue` folder using terminal
 2. Run `npm install` to install vue.js project dependencies
-3. Copy `vue/.env.example` into `vue/.env` and specify API URL
 4. Start frontend by running `npm run dev`
 5. Open http://localhost:3000